SAGUARO NATIONAL PARK

 ON VINTAGE POSTCARDS

-Saguaro National Park, one of America's newest national parks, is located on both the east and west edges of Tucson, Arizona.
+Saguaro National Park, one of America's newer national parks, is located on both the east and west edges of Tucson, Arizona.
 The area that is now Saguaro NP East - also known as the Rincon Mountain District - was set aside as Saguaro National Monument in 1933 by President Franklin D. Roosevelt.
 The Tucson Mountain District just west of Tucson was added to the monument in 1961 by President John F. Kennedy.
 The entire national monument was redesignated a national park by Congress in 1994.

 "A view from Tucson Mountains, Tucson, Arizona."
 This scene is believed to be in Saguaro NP West.
 Early printed postcard published by R. Rasmessen.
 Number 128.
 Postmarked in 1912.